vivarium-collective/parsimony/docs/REPORT.md

 (atomic SDF + surface nets), and emits a parsimony recipe — all in native Rust, no Python.

-- **Interior**: 546 cytoplasmic species placed inside the cell sphere.
+- **Interior**: 552 cytoplasmic species placed inside the cell sphere.
-- **Surface**: 96 membrane proteins placed on the cell-sphere boundary via parsimony's Surface region (with `principal_vector` alignment to surface normals).
+- **Surface**: 130 membrane-protein species placed on the cell-sphere boundary via parsimony's Surface region (with `principal_vector` alignment to surface normals).
 - **Membrane**: a real phospholipid bilayer.
-Each surface placement is one mesh *patch* — a hex-packed disc of ~250 real LHG (phosphatidylglycerol) lipids, mirrored tail-to-tail with the phosphate heads oriented outward — tiled with a random in-plane roll over the cell sphere.
-A few thousand patches give millions of effective lipids at a tiny instance count.
+Each surface placement is one mesh *patch* — a hex-packed disc of ~250 real LHG (phosphatidylglycerol) lipids, mirrored tail-to-tail with the phosphate heads oriented outward — tiled with a random in-plane roll over the cell sphere. ~16,000 patches stand in for ~4 million lipids at a tiny instance count.
 - **Chromosome + RNA**: the full genome as a genome-driven supercoiled fiber, rendered as tens of thousands of instances of a real B-DNA dodecamer (1BNA) tiled + twisted along the path; mRNA the same way (a real A-RNA segment,